-The following registers affect the internal/automatic holdover function:
+The following registers affect automatic/internal holdover:

 - Register 0x018[6:5], lock detect counter.
 These bits change the number of consecutive PFD cycles with edges inside the lock detect window that are required for the DLD indicator to indicate lock.
-This impacts the time required before the LD pin can begin to charge as well as the delay from the end of a holdover event until the holdover function can be reengaged. - Register 0x018[3], disable digital lock detect.
-This bit must be set to a 0 to enable the DLD circuit.
-Internal/automatic holdover does not operate correctly without the DLD function enabled. - Register 0x01A[5:0], lock detect pin output select.
+This impacts the time required before the LD pin can begin to charge, as well as the delay from the end of a holdover event until the holdover function can be re-engaged. - Register 0x018[3], disable digital lock detect.
+This bit must be set to 0b to enable the DLD circuit.
+Automatic/internal holdover does not operate correctly without the DLD function enabled - Register 0x01A[5:0], lock detect pin output select.
 Set these bits to 000100b for the current source lock detect mode if using the LD pin comparator.
-Load the LD pin with a capacitor of an appropriate value. - Register 0x01D[3], enable LD pin comparator.
-1 = enable, 0 = disable.
-When disabled, the holdover function always senses the LD pin as high. - Register 0x01D[1], enable external holdover control. - Register 0x01D[0] and Register 0x01D[2], holdover function enable.
-If holdover is disabled, both external and internal/automatic holdover are disabled.
+Load the LD pin with a capacitor of an appropriate value.

+Register 0x01D[3], enable LD pin comparator.
+1 = enable; 0 = disable.
+When disabled, the holdover function always senses the LD pin as high.

+- Register 0x01D[1], enable external holdover control. - Register 0x01D[0] and Register 0x01D[2], enable holdover function.
+If holdover is disabled, both external and automatic/internal holdover are disabled.